gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question
-DevOps should not be interpreted as everyone must be involved during all parts of the workflow.
+DevOps **should not** be interpreted as everyone must be involved during all parts of the workflow.
+Instead, think of DevOps as a fundamental way for all teams on a project to communicate with and have visibility to one another.
 What are some ways that acquisitions teams can integrate and work with others in DevOps roles?

+Think about articulating decisions and information flow that should involve acquisition professionals, and why their involvement brings value.

 ##### !end-question

 ##### !placeholder

-Think about articulating decisions and information flow that should involve acquisition professionals, and why their involvement brings value.
+This is an opportunity for us to learn from you and to better understand  the needs of the workforce, please be as descriptive as you can.

 ##### !end-placeholder